osg-htc/docs/docs/data/external-oasis-repos.md

 Here, we increase the number of open files allowed, create the repository using the `mkfs` command, and then limit the hosts that are allowed to access the repo to the OSG CDN.

 Next, adjust the configuration in the repository as follows.
-Also, check the [cvmfs documentation](http://cvmfs.readthedocs.io/en/latest/cpt-repo.html#configuration-recommendation-by-use-case) for additional recommendations for special purpose repositories.

     :::console
     root@host # cat >>/etc/cvmfs/repositories.d/%RED%example.opensciencegrid.org%ENDCOLOR%/server.conf <<xEOFx